 - The Alzheimer’s Association

 - NYU Langone Alzheimer's Disease and Related Dementias Family Support Program

 Taking time to care for yourself and your loved ones is important to a healthy work-family balance.
-These NYU policies are designed to support you with finding this balance.
+NYU has several policies designed to support you with finding this balance.
+Visit the Leave of Absence page of the Faculty Handbook for more information about time off polciies.
 If you have questions, please contact NYU PeopleLink.